LRydin/KramersMoyal/README.md

 # Support
 ### History
-This project was started a few years ago at the [neurophysik](https://www.researchgate.net/lab/Klaus-Lehnertz-Lab-2) with Klaus Lehnertz, M. Reza Rahimi Tabar, and Jan Heysel.
+This project was started in 2017 at the [neurophysik](https://www.researchgate.net/lab/Klaus-Lehnertz-Lab-2) with Klaus Lehnertz, M. Reza Rahimi Tabar, and Jan Heysel.
 Francisco Meirinhos devised later the hard coding to python.
 The project is now supported by Dirk Witthaut and the [Institute of Energy and Climate Research Systems Analysis and Technology Evaluation](https://www.fz-juelich.de/iek/iek-ste/EN/Home/home_node.html).

 ### Funding
 Helmholtz Association Initiative _Energy System 2050 - A Contribution of the Research Field Energy_ and the grant No. VH-NG-1025.